 What we do

-The service will visit families in their communities and provide person-centred and trauma-responsive The overall aim of the SAFE service is to support the emotional wellbeing of young people, aged between 5 and 25, who have been a victim or witness to a crime.
+The overall aim of the SAFE service is to support the emotional wellbeing of young people, aged between 5 and 25, who have been a victim or witness to a crime.
 The service will be available to access online or face to face depending on the needs and preferences of the young person and family.
-Face to face services can be offered in the family home, at the Safe service or in the community.
+Face to face services can be offered in the family home, at the SAFE service or in the community.
 The service will deliver this by providing three types of support:

 Professional consultation (formulation)

 This is the first step for all referrals to the service.

 We will provide systemic and psychological advice and support for organisations and professionals (e.g. education, social work, police) who support young victims and witnesses and who require expertise in trauma and mental health.
 This will include drawing together shared understanding formulations and care/intervention plans.
 Where appropriate a further consultation will take place with the young person and their family, allowing for the development of a systemic formulation.